waldo-vision/waldo/apps/web/README.md

 ## Getting Started

-The app can be run as a local server for ease of development.
-This process is fairly straightforward.
+The easiest way to get started with Waldo is to build and run the app locally.
+This process is fairly straight forward.

 ### Install Dependencies

-Install all JS dependencies with yarn:
+You'll need to install a few dependencies in order to run the dev server:

+- [yarn](https://yarnpkg.com/getting-started/install) - our JavaScript package manager.
+- [docker](https://docs.docker.com/engine/install/) - used for building and running containers.

+With those installed, you can download additional packages with yarn:

 ```bash
 yarn install